The Bacup THI Partnership Board have agreed Public Realm Proposals.

 The project board are ensuring costs for heritage style lighting units are affordable.

 Would there be any street furniture and greenery?

 Bacup Town Centre would be made as attractive as possible for current residents, businesses and visitors to the town.
-There would be benches and seating on the town square as well as trees and shrubs close to the kerb line.
+There would be benches and seating on the town square as well as areas for planters.

 What level of disruption would be encountered during the roadworks?